solodev/our-team-module/README.md

 ## Step 1: Add the Form
  - team-form.tpl

 Create a calendar for the Team and upload the following form.
+Be sure to replace SITE_NAME with your site's name.

 ```
 <div class="panel-group">